develprr/metamatic-blog/_posts/2023-03-30-why-mongodb-still-kicks-ass.markdown

 Now we are approaching a key point here.
 Creating collections in MongoDB is really easy and cheap.
 In MongoDB, you can have 28 000 collections in one database!
 And remember that "database" here is just a namespace to group collections.
+Therefore you can have practically an unlimited number of collections.
 This means that when you use MongoDB, you can *and you should* split data into multiple collections when your data grows big.

+## How does this help my laundry service corporation?

 Let's say that you have a laundry service corporation and you are storing all sensory data from all your machines into MongoDB.